NabiilahArdini/UnsupervisedLearning/quiz.md

 ## Build your Principal Component

 Using our scaled dataset, we will try to generate the principal component from `coffee_scale`.
 Recall how we use `FactoMineR` library to perform PCA.
-Use `PCA()` function for our scaled dataset and store it under `pca_coffee` object.
+Use `PCA()` function for our scaled dataset and store it under `pca_coffee` object (dont forget to set scale.unit parameter to FALSE because we already scale the data).
 Now check the `summary()` of the model.

 1. Using the information from model summary, how many PCs will you use if you only tolerate no more than 20% of information loss?
  - [ ] 5 PC (PC 1 through 5)